-See your doctor if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting accompanies your dysphagia.
+See your health care provider if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting accompanies your dysphagia.

-Esophageal dysphagia refers to the sensation of food sticking or getting hung up in the base of your throat or in your chest after you've started to swallow.
+Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of your throat or in your chest after you've started to swallow.
 Some of the causes of esophageal dysphagia include:

 - Esophageal stricture.
 A narrowed esophagus (stricture) can trap large pieces of food.
 Tumors or scar tissue, often caused by gastroesophageal reflux disease (GERD), can cause narrowing.